 Dependent children of a member of the United States Armed Forces, including reservists.

 Prior to scholarship funds being awarded, the student must be accepted and enrolled in a participating private school.

 Parents who meet the eligibility requirements and want to apply for the Family Empowerment Scholarship need to complete the income verification process through the Step Up for Students Application.
 You only need to apply once to Step Up and they will determine if you qualify for the FES or the SUFS scholarship.

-The Gardiner Scholarship program - The Gardiner Scholarship is for families with children of certain special needs.
-The Gardiner Scholarship is different than other state scholarships in that it allows parents to personalize the education of their children by directing money toward a combination of programs and approved providers.
+The FES-UA (Family Empowerment Scholarship for Students with Unique Abilities) (formerly the Gardiner & McKay Scholarships) - The FES-UA Scholarship is for families with children of certain special needs.
+The FES-UA Scholarship is different than other state scholarships in that it allows parents to personalize the education of their children by directing money toward a combination of programs and approved providers.
 These include schools, therapists, specialists, curriculum, technology – even a college savings account.

-For more information about the Gardiner Scholarship, and to apply, please click here.
+For more information about the FES-UA Scholarship please click here.

 The HOPE Scholarship - This scholarship is for public school students who were victims of a bullying at a K-12 school, a school-related or school-sponsored program or activity, or riding in a school bus or waiting at a school bus stop.
 The Hope Scholarship is not based on financial need.
 This scholarship gives parents options to place their child in a safer academic environment.